-• The battery light (select products only) indicates a low or critical battery level.

-The Power icon shows a low or critical battery notification.
+- The battery light (select products only) indicates a low or critical battery level. - or - - The Power icon shows a low or critical battery notification. - NOTE: For additional information about the Power icon, see Using the Power icon and Power Options on page 31.